adlux@adlux.fi

 L80B10 This type of number sequence is usually found in information provided by manufacturers and sellers of lighting products.
 So, what does it mean?

-Gradual decline in light output is related to the aging of the components in a luminaire.
-This includes the decrease in light output of individual LEDs, complete LED failure, and the contamination of optical elements (such as lenses and reflectors).
-As a result, the light output is reduced from the initial value to a certain level, which defines the so-called lifetime of an LED luminaire.
+The gradual decrease in light output is related to the deterioration of the function of the lamp's components with aging.
+This combines e.g. reduction of the luminous flux of individual LEDs, complete shutdown and contamination of optical elements (e.g. lens, reflector).
+As a result, the light output has decreased from the initial situation to a certain value, which defines the so-called service life.

 The lifetime of a luminaire is indicated by the term LxBy.
 It describes the relative light output of an LED luminaire after a certain period of use.
 The period of use is described in hours, after which no more than y % of the luminaires in use produce less than x % of the initial light output.
 In AD-Lux linear luminaires, the period of use is 100,000 hours.